yannikkellerde/packageinit/README.md

     ├── python_util.py
     └── torch_util.py
 ```
-Now when I want to import a lot of utilities in `server.py`, I'll have to write
+Now when you want to import a lot of utilities in `server.py`, you'll have to write
 ```python
 from test_repo.util.dom_util import dom_loader
 from test_repo.util.numpy_util import special_gather